Send the link below via email or IMCopy

 - Seth Goden

-The funny things is that in the development mode you perform better than in the performance mode
+The funny thing is that in the learning mode you perform better than in the performance mode